Serine hydroxymethyltransferase: Clinical significance

 Folate metabolism has already been the subject of chemotherapeutic strategies, but SHMT inhibition, while researched, had not really been taken advantage of in commercial anticancer drugs.
-However, because the folates used by folate metabolic and folate dependent enzymes are all very similar in structure and folate mimics already being common in medical use, it has not been difficult to find potential molecular structures that may inhibit SHMT.
+However, because the folates used by folate metabolic and folate-dependent enzymes are all very similar in structure and folate mimics are already common in medical use, it has not been difficult to find potential molecular structures that may inhibit SHMT.
 For example, pemetrexed is already used as an antifolate to treat mesothelioma and was found to be an effective inhibitor of SHMT and screening other antifolates revealed lometrexol as another effective inhibitor of SHMT.

 SHMT has also undergone investigation as a potential target for antimalarial drugs.
-Research indicates that the active site environment of Plasmodium SHMTs (PSHMTs) differ from that of human cytosolic SHMT quite a bit, allowing for the possibility of selective inhibition of PSHMT and, thus, the treatment of malaria infections.
+Research indicates that the active site environment of Plasmodium SHMTs (PSHMTs) differs from that of human cytosolic SHMT, allowing for the possibility of selective inhibition of PSHMT and, thus, the treatment of malaria infections.
 In particular, certain pyrazolopyran molecules have been shown to have a selective nanomolar efficacy against PSHMTs.
 Poor pharmacokinetics, however, have prevented these pyrazolopyrans from being effective in living models.

 Isoforms

 Bacteria such as Escherichia coli and Bacillus stearothermophilus have versions of this enzyme and there appear to be two isoforms of SHMT in mammals, one in the cytoplasm (cSHMT) and another in the mitochondria (mSHMT).
 Plants may have an additional SHMT isoform within chloroplasts.

-In mammals, the enzyme is a tetramer of four identical subunits of approximately 50,000 Daltons each.
-The intact holoenzyme has a molecular weight of approximately 200,000 Daltons and incorporates four molecules of PLP as a coenzyme.
+In mammals, the enzyme is a tetramer of four identical subunits of approximately 50,000 daltons each.
+The intact holoenzyme has a molecular weight of approximately 200,000 daltons and incorporates four molecules of PLP as a coenzyme.